 Slow Wi-Fi

-Unlike many mainstream cruise lines, Disney has yet to bring Starlink on all their ships.
+Unlike many mainstream cruise lines, Disney has yet to bring Starlink to all of its ships.

 As such, the internet on Disney Magic was frustrating at best.
 While I could use iMessage without issue to talk to friends and family, uploading images and videos to social media was painstaking.
 What made it even more disappointing was that I paid over $40/day for the premium package.